Skip to main content

 Ticket Details

-• Name: Name the ticket in a way that makes sense for your members as well as your staff since it will display on your website as well as in the admin.
+• Name: Name the ticket in a way that makes sense for your members as well as your staff, since it will display on your website and in the admin.

 • Seats per Ticket: In most circumstances, this should be set to "1."
-When selling multi-seat tickets (like a golf tournament foursomes or a table of 8), then make sure to set this for the number of people who will be covered by this single ticket purchase.
+When selling multi-seat tickets (like golf tournament foursomes or a table of 8), set this to the number of people covered by a single ticket purchase.

-• Details: Ticket Details are displayed on the event registration page, and are a great way to describe who the ticket is for and/or what the attendee will receive if they purchase this ticket.
+• Details: Ticket details are displayed on the event registration page and are a great way to describe who the ticket is for and what the attendee will receive.
+You can use HTML formatting, including bold or italicized text, line breaks, and links.
+Ticket details must be fewer than 500 characters, including any HTML formatting tags.

-• If your event features only one ticket type, attendees who click to register will see that their ticket has been automatically selected.
-The default is a quantity of one, but the purchaser can edit the quantity if desired.
-For logged-in members, their Attendee Info will pre-populate based on their member record.
+πŸ“Œ Important note: If your event has only one ticket type, attendees who click to register will see that their ticket has been automatically selected.
+The default quantity is one, but purchasers can edit it.
+For logged-in users, attendee info will pre-populate from their member record.

 Continuing Education Information

-If you offer credits for a particular ticket, you'll need to have Continuing Education toggled ON.
-After doing so, you'll see the option to add the following information:
+If you offer credits for a particular ticket, toggle Continuing Education on.
+You'll then see the following fields:

-• Credit Notes: Add a description of what credits will be earned (and under what conditions) if someone attends with this ticket.
+• Credit Notes: A description of what credits will be earned and under what conditions.

-• Credit Amount & Credit Type: This is the place to note what credit type and how many credits a person will receive if he or she attends with this ticket.
+• Credit Amount & Credit Type: The credit type and number of credits a person will receive for attending with this ticket.
+(See: Adding Custom Credit Types)

-Note: If a member has earned credits but the event is not set up in Novi, you can manually add credits to his or her record.
+If a member has earned credits but the event is not set up in Novi, you can manually add credits to their record.

 Ticket Pricing

-Most tickets will be set to Paid.
-This will require that a set Price is entered.
+Most tickets will be set to Paid, which requires a set price to be entered.

-• Disable Invoicing: This will disable a member's ability to request an invoice for this ticket type, so a credit card must be used for payment.
-To give your team flexibility, staff will still have the option to issue an invoice through the admin.
+• Disable Invoicing: Prevents members from requesting an invoice for this ticket type, so payment must be made to complete registration on the frontend.
+Staff will still have the option to issue an invoice through the admin.

-• Taxable: Checking the Taxable box will ensure that your tax rate is added to transactions.
+• Taxable: Ensures your tax rate is added to transactions for this ticket.

 Free

-Free tickets are just that.
-If you're just looking for people to RSVP, then set your tickets to free.
-Combined with some of the visibility settings described below, they can also be put to use for staff or speaker tickets.
+Free tickets require no payment.
+If you're collecting RSVPs only, set your tickets to free.
+Combined with the visibility settings described below, free tickets can also be used for staff, speaker, or complimentary registrations.

 Donation